Pebble trees: Aknowledgements

 \section{Aknowledgements}

-I am grateful to Doriann Albertin for discussions around \cref{prob:CatalanAgain} and for a very constructive proofreading, to Wenjie Fang for pointing out \cref{rem:CoriJacquardSchaeffer} and for discussions on \cref{prop:generatingFunctionsMPT,prop:generatingFunctionPT}, to Guillaume Laplante-Anfossi for motivating me to find polytopal realizations of the assocoipahedra, and to Thibaut Mazuir for algebraic discussions on the assocoipahedra.
+I am grateful to Doriann Albertin for discussions around \cref{exm:10Catalan} and for a very constructive proofreading, to Wenjie Fang for pointing out \cref{rem:CoriJacquardSchaeffer} and for discussions on \cref{prop:generatingFunctionsMPT,prop:generatingFunctionPT}, to Guillaume Laplante-Anfossi for motivating me to find polytopal realizations of the assocoipahedra, to Thibaut Mazuir for algebraic discussions on the assocoipahedra, and to Anna de Mier, Jordi Castellví Foguet and Clément Requilé for discussions on \cref{exm:10Catalan} during the \href{https://gapcomb.upc.edu/en/seminar-en/gapcomb-workshop/3rd-gapcomb-workshop}{3rd Workshop on Geometric, Algebraic and Probabilistic Combinatorics} in Monserrat on July 2022.
 This research benefited from computations and tests done using the open-source mathematical software \texttt{Sage}~\cite{Sage} and its combinatorics features developed by the \texttt{Sage-combinat} community~\cite{SageCombinat}, and from the Online Encyclopedia of Integer Sequences~\cite{OEIS}.